joaolrpaulo/WorldEdit/documentation/README.md

 ### The solution

-After studying the problem, it's possible to understand we can archieve an asynchronous operation and still avoid to use a separate thread.
+After studying the problem, it's possible to understand we can achieve an asynchronous operation and still avoid to use a separate thread.
 We can do this by scheduling the number of blocks per a unit of time.

 Let's take again our example of 1 million blocks.